OIL-FREE COOKING AND BAKING

 You have a lot of options for baking without oil or butter.
 Below are some suggestions for what to use as a replacement and how to best use them for oil-free baking:

-- Unflavored, unsweetened applesauce – equal to the amount of butter, ¾ of the amount of oil that’s called for.
+- Unflavored, unsweetened applesauce – equal to the amount of butter, ¾ of the oil that’s called for.
 This will result in a dense baked good.

-- Mashed bananas – equal to the amount of butter or oil that’s called for.
-This will add the flavor of bananas to your baked goods.
+- Mashed bananas – equal to the amount of butter or oil called for.
+This will add the banana flavor to your baked goods.

 - Avocado puree – equal to the amount of butter or oil.
 This is a mild flavor that won’t interfere with your baked goods.

-- Prune, pumpkin, or squash puree – Use 1/3 cup for every 1 stick of butter.
-These are good for denser baked goods that are more heavily flavored, such as spice cake or chocolate things.
+- Prune, pumpkin, or squash puree – Use 1/3 cup for every one stick of butter.
+These are good for denser, more heavily flavored baked goods like spice cake or chocolate.

-Keep in mind that because these ingredients don’t add the liquid quality that oil or butter would to the item while baking, you may want to increase the number of wet ingredients in your recipe slightly.
-Also, keep in mind that browning may occur more easily with less added oil.
+Remember that because these ingredients don’t add the liquid quality that oil or butter would to the item while baking, you may want to slightly increase the number of wet ingredients in your recipe.
+Also, remember that browning may occur more quickly with less added oil.

 Additionally, you may want to set your oven temperature to 25° less than what’s specified in the recipe and cook for 5-10 minutes less.
-All these little tweaks will require some trial and error, so be sure to write down what you do for reference next time!
+All these little tweaks will require some trial and error, so write down what you do for reference next time!

 Oven Kitchenware Suggestions